 Here at MG Legal, our expert team of property conveyancing solicitors in Preston deal with residential sales on a daily basis across the Preston and Lancashire area, and are on hand to guide you through the process, making the whole property selling process as stress free for you as possible.

 Simply get in touch with us, here, to learn more on our fixed-fee services, and why our conveyancing solicitors are the team for you.

 Stages of selling a residential property.

-You will also fill in a form confirming what items you will leave at, and take from, the property upon Completion, known as the Fittings and Contents Form.
+You will also fill in a form confirming what items you will leave at the property upon Completion, known as the Fittings and Contents Form.
 Should you wish to offer any items in the property to the buyer, at an additional fee, this can also be relayed in this form.

-4. Your conveyancing solicitor then forms the Contract pack, which is to be sent to the buyer’s solicitor, for their review.
-This includes the draft Contract, the property forms, a copy of any relevant title deeds, the energy performance certificate and any relevant property documents.
+4. Your conveyancing solicitor then sends the contract pack to the buyer’s solicitor, for their review.
+This includes the draft Contract, the property forms, a copy of any relevant title deeds, and any relevant property documents.